ephread/Instructions/README.md

 Additionally, you can also provide use `window(over: UIViewController)`, which is a convenience static method equivalent to calling `.newWindow(over: UIViewController, at: UIWindowLevelNormal + 1)`.

+> **Warning**
-⚠️ Setting the window level to anything above `UIWindowLevelStatusBar` is neither supported on iOS 13 nor when using a blur effect on the overlay.
+> Setting the window level to anything above `UIWindowLevelStatusBar` is neither supported on iOS 13 nor when using a blur effect on the overlay

 #### Customizing how the coach mark will show
 You can customise the following properties: